Analysis of the interpolating currents of baryons: anomalous dimension: Introduction

 It can be seen that, the results of the anomalous dimensions are indispensable inputs in a serious analysis of baryon QCD sum rules, especially for the case of bottom baryons.
 However, the results in the literature are vague.
 In view of this, in this work, we calculate the anomalous dimensions for some interpolating currents such as those of $\Lambda_{Q}$ and proton.

-There are 3 relevant diagrams, as can be seen in Fig. \ref{fig:ano_dim}.
-Following the convention of Peskin in \cite{Peskin:1979mn}, the sum of the divergent parts of Fig. 1a-1c will be of the form
+Considering the NLO, there are 3 relevant diagrams, as can be seen in Fig. \ref{fig:ano_dim}.
+Following the convention of Peskin in Ref.~\cite{Peskin:1979mn}, the sum of the divergent parts of Fig. 1a-1c will be of the form

 with $b$ some constant.
 Then

 where $\beta_{0}=11-(2/3)n_{f}$ with $n_{f}$ the number of fermion flavors.
 In Eq. (\ref{eq:gamma_Peskin}), the factor of $(4/3)\cdot3$ arises from the wavefunction renormalization of three fermion fields.